ExpressionEngine/ExpressionEngine-User-Guide/source/development/usage/layout.rst

   group and per channel basis.
 Since these custom layouts are saved as a serialized array in the database, any additions or deletions to publish page tabs and fields must be synced to any saved layouts.
-The control panel library provides 4 functions to facilitate custom layout updates.
+The control panel library provides 4 methods to facilitate custom layout updates.
   (See also :doc:`Module Tutorial: Update file.
   </development/module_tutorial>`)